danielGithinji/procurement_sys/README.md

 - For the user pages Username and Password is "demo"
 - For the admin section Username and Password is: "admin".

+######If the demo system takes more time to load in the browser than unexpected, give it a minute.
+Once the system loads it'll run smoothly as you continue testing it.
+#
+#

 ###Tech